SnowbiEz/Solana-ETH-AVAX/README.md

 # Tricot Contract

-A Solidity contract for managing the sale and stock of mana potions, with built-in error handling using `require`, `assert`, and `revert` to ensure correct transactions and stock management. t
+A Solidity contract for managing the sale and stock of tricots, with built-in error handling using `require`, `assert`, and `revert` to ensure correct transactions and stock management. t
 ## Description